Barbara Baert

-Barbara Baert (born 1967) is a Belgian art historian and professor of art history at KU Leuven (the Catholic University of Louvain), teaching in the fields of iconology, art theory and analysis, and medieval art, and also a fellow at the Illuminare–Center for Medieval and Renaissance Art (also at KU Leuven).
+Barbara Baert (born 1967) is a Belgian art historian and professor of art history as well as a fellow at the Illuminare – Center for Medieval and Renaissance Art at KU Leuven (the Catholic University of Louvain).
 She is the founder of the Iconology Research Group, an international and interdisciplinary platform dedicated to the study of image interpretation.

-Baert has received numerous awards and prizes, including the Francqui Prize (Francquiprijs) for her pioneering work in iconology and medieval visual culture.
+Baert has received numerous awards and prizes in her field such as the Francqui Prize for Human Sciences, as well as the Commander of the Order of Léopold, Belgium's oldest and highest order.

 Early life

-Baert was born in Turnhout, Antwerp, in the Netherlands in 1967.
+Baert was born in Turnhout, Antwerp, in Belgium in 1967.
 She studied at Katholieke Universiteit Leuven (KU Leuven), obtaining a doctoral degree in 1997 with her research on the True Cross that was later published in Englishin 2004 under the title A Heritage of Holy Wood: The Legend of the True Cross in Text and Image.

 Career

-Baert is affiliated as a research fellow with the Illuminare–Center for Medieval and Renaissance Art (KU Leuven), where she also teaches in the fields of iconology, art theory and analysis, and medieval art..
-In 2006, she founded the Iconology Research Group (IRG), an international and interdisciplinary platform for the study of the interpretation of images, which promotes collaboration among three research traditions that pursue similar goals but often follow separate—usually national—trajectories: visual anthropology, Bildwissenschaft, and iconology.
+Baert is affiliated as a research fellow with the Illuminare – Center for Medieval and Renaissance Art at KU Leuven), where she also teaches in the fields of iconology, art theory and analysis, and medieval art.
+In 2006, she founded the Iconology Research Group, an international and interdisciplinary platform for the study of the interpretation of images promoting collaboration among three visual research traditions that pursue similar goals but often follow separate—usually national—trajectories: visual anthropology, Bildwissenschaft (approximately, image-science), and iconology.

 Baert is also editor-in-chief of three peer-reviewed journals: Studies in Iconology (Peeters Publishers), Art and Religion (also Peeters Publishers), and Iconologies (ASP Editions).

 She has directed several international research programmes, including: